MicrosoftDocs/windows-itpro-docs/windows/deployment/update/deployment-service-overview.md

 {SMALLER IMAGE}

-The deployment service exposes these capabilities through Microsoft Graph REST APIs {LINK}.
+The deployment service exposes these capabilities through Microsoft [Graph REST APIs](/graph/overview).
 You can call the APIs directly, through a Graph SDK, or integrate them with a management tool such as Microsoft Endpoint Manager.

 ## Prerequisites